devslinky/devslinky/README.md

-- 👋 Hi, I’m @devslinky, my real name is Devraj Solanki
+- 👋 Hey, I’m @devslinky, my name is Devraj Solanki and I am an engineering student at the University of Toronto
-- 👀 I’m interested in learning how to program
+- 👀 I am intrested in learning about web development
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C but I have dabbled in some projects using React and python
-- 📫 How to reach me ; my email is devslinky@gmail.com
+- 📫 If you ever want to contact me, shoot me a message at devslinky@gmail.com or on instagram: @devslinky